The cost of cashing out

 We show this by examining the hypothetical performance of a ‘Consistent Investor’ and a ‘Market Timer’ who each invest a hypothetical $100,000 into the S&P 500 index on 31st December 1999, near the peak of the dotcom bubble.
 The Consistent Investor then simply stays invested.

-The Market Timer sells entirely into cash (3-month Treasury bills) whenever the S&P 500 index falls by 10% or more in a quarter and then re-enters only after two consecutive quarters of positive returns.
+The Market Timer shift entirely into cash - 3-month Treasury bills - whenever the S&P 500 index falls by 10% or more in a quarter and then re-enters only after two consecutive quarters of positive returns.

 Hypothetical performance after inflation of staying invested vs. ‘timing the market’ since 1999

-Source: CPB Global Investment Lab using Bloomberg.
-Quarterly data 31 Dec 1999 to 31 Dec 2022.
-All performance is shown after Inflation, calculated by deducting the US inflation rate from Equities returns.
+Source: Citi Wealth Investment Lab using Bloomberg.
+Quarterly data from 31 December 1999 to 2 August 2024.
 The Consistent Investor is invested into Equities throughout.
-Market Timing Investor begins invested into Equities but switches into Cash if Equities fall by 10%or more in a quarter and invests back into Equities only after 2 successive quarters of positive performance by Equities.
-Equities is the S&P 500 net total return index, which assumes dividends are reinvested once withholding taxes are deducted.
-Cash is the US generic Government 3-month yield index.
-Inflation is the US CPI Urban Consumers index.
+Market Timing Investor begins invested into Equities but switches into Cash if Equities fall by 10% or more in a quarter and invests back into Equities only after 2 successive quarters of positive performance by Equities.
+Equities is the S&P 500 net total return index.
+Cash is the Barclays US 3-Month Libor Cash Index.

 Turning points are hard to identify